Published on: February 23, 2024 Updated 3 times since publishing

 Do free password managers support two-factor authentication (2FA)?

 Yes, many reputable free password managers support 2FA.
-Brands like Dashlane and RoboForm offer this feature even in their free plans, adding an extra layer of security to your password vault.
+Brands like RoboForm offer this feature even in its free plan, adding an extra layer of security to your password vault.
 However, the types of 2FA supported can vary, so it’s essential to check the specifics.

 Do free password managers offer customer support?